Explore Sri Lanka's Pearl Paradise

 Arugam Bay

-Activities: Enjoy surfing at a world-famous surf spot, explore nearby lagoons and wildlife, and experience the local fishing village culture.
+Activities: Surfing at world-famous surf spots, explore lagoons, experience fishing village culture.

 Trincomalee

-Activities: Visit the Koneswaram Temple, go whale watching, and enjoy the beautiful beaches like Uppuveli and Nilaveli.
+Activities: Visit Koneswaram Temple, whale watching, enjoy Uppuveli and Nilaveli beaches.

 Accommodation: Beach resorts, guesthouses.